-Salt licks are one of those things you see everywhere in a horse's environment… yet their purpose isn't always fully understood.
-What are they really for?
+Salt licks are one of those things you'll find almost everywhere in the horse's environment… yet their purpose isn't always well understood.
+What are they actually for?
 Are they essential?
 And how do you choose the right one for your horse?
-We explain everything here, including other ways to supplement your horse's minerals if a lick isn't their thing 🙈
+We explain everything here, and also cover other ways to supplement your horse's minerals if the lick just isn't their thing 🙈

 What is a salt lick for? 🤔

-The main purpose of salt licks is to provide your horse with a supply of essential minerals, particularly sodium.
-Salt (sodium chloride) is something a horse cannot produce naturally.
+The main purpose of salt licks is to provide your horse with essential minerals, and in particular sodium.
+Salt (sodium chloride) is something the horse cannot produce naturally.

-Making salt available to your horse offers several key benefits:
+Providing salt for your horse offers several key benefits:

 - Sodium intake is essential for your horse's health: these minerals play a role in many vital functions, including nerve transmission, muscle contraction and fluid balance.
 Your horse simply cannot do without it.

-- Salt stimulates appetite: if your horse tends to be a little reluctant at mealtimes, access to a salt lick can help rekindle their interest in food.
+- Salt stimulates appetite: if your horse tends to turn their nose up at their feed, access to a salt lick can help rekindle their interest in mealtimes.

-- It encourages hydration: during periods of intense heat, some horses drink less than they need.
-Salt naturally encourages them to drink more, helping to prevent the risk of dehydration.
+- It encourages hydration: during periods of intense heat, some horses drink less than they should.
+Salt naturally encourages them to drink more, which helps prevent the risk of dehydration.

-- It supports digestion: salt plays a role in the healthy functioning of the digestive system and in maintaining a balanced gut flora — a real benefit given how sensitive a horse's digestion can be.
+- It supports digestion: salt plays a role in the healthy functioning of the digestive system and maintaining a balanced gut flora — a real bonus given how sensitive a horse's digestion can be.

-That said, as with any supplement, moderation is key!
-Generally, horses are good at self-regulating and will consume what they need (around 50g of salt lick per day for a horse in work).
+However, as with any supplement, moderation is key!
+Generally speaking, horses are good at self-regulating and consume what they need (around 50g of salt lick per day for a horse in work).
 But if you notice excessive or unusual consumption, it's best to speak to your vet to rule out any deficiency or compulsive behaviour 😉

 The different types of salt lick ✨

-There are several types of salt licks, each with different compositions.
-Here's an overview to help you choose based on your horse's needs:
+There are several types of salt lick, each with a different composition.
+Here's an overview to help you choose the right one for your horse's needs:

 The white salt lick (pure salt)

-The simplest option.
-Made up essentially of sodium chloride, it provides salt only, without any other minerals.
-It's ideal for horses that already receive a well-balanced diet or supplements containing other trace elements.
+This is the most basic option.
+Made up almost entirely of sodium chloride, it provides salt only, with no other minerals.
+It is ideal for horses that already receive a well-balanced diet or supplements containing the other trace elements.

-✔️ Ideal for: horses at grass, hardy ponies, or horses fed on complete rations
+✔️ Ideal for: horses at grass, hardy ponies, or horses fed complete rations

 The Himalayan pink salt lick